Bronze drum: Pejeng drum

 Pejeng drums are Bronze Age kettledrums being made across the archipelago of Indonesia between the 1st and 2nd century AD.
 Examples include Moko drums in the island of Alor.
 Some scholars identify the design and decorations have their likely origin in the Đông Sơn culture of Vietnam.
 In Bali, the Moon of Pejeng is the largest drum of this type.

-Symbols
+Symbols and uses

-In Vietnamese culture, Dong Son drum is an important national symbol of the Hùng Kings founding myth.
-The drum and images of the its decorations, such as the Lạc bird, can be found in various modern settings such as logos, decor patterns and merchandises.
-It is used as a ritual object in the Hung kings veneration festivals.
+In Vietnamese culture, the bronze drum (Vietnamese:Trống đồng, 𪔠銅) is an important national symbol of the Hùng Kings founding myth.
+The drum and images of its decorations, such as the Lạc bird, can be found in various modern settings such as logos, decor patterns and merchandises.
+It is used as a ritual object in the Hùng kings veneration festivals.

 The Hy Cuong drum, found in 1990 in Co Tich Village, near the Hùng Temple in Phu Tho province is the largest bronze drum ever found in Vietnam with 93 centimetres in diameter.
-The drum is said to date back to between 3 BC and 1 AD, is viewed as a national treasure and is in exhibition at the Hung Temple, which is dedicated to the Hung Kings.
+The drum is said to date back to between 3 BC and 1 AD, is viewed as a national treasure and is in exhibition at the Hùng Temple, which is dedicated to the Hùng Kings.